 In celebration of the past year, we thought we would try aggregating our own content for a change.
-Linked below are the 12 most interesting, most liked and yes, most controversial, articles we wrote in 2012.
+Linked below are twelve of the most interesting, most liked, and yes, most controversial, articles we wrote in 2012.
 Enjoy!

 What Separates Science from Non-Science? - Alex Berezow & Tom Hartsfield